 MP Norman Lamb has called the situation an “extraordinary scandal”.

-Families who have been affected by harm caused to their children as a result of taking sodium valproate are calling for a public enquiry and demanding compensation.
+Families who have been affected by the harm caused to their children as a result of taking sodium valproate are calling for a public inquiry and demanding compensation.

 What is sodium valproate?